Digitex City (DGTX) Market Cap Hits $12.57 Million

-Digitex City (CURRENCY:DGTX) traded up 6.2% against the dollar during the twenty-four hour period ending at 0:00 AM ET on August 1st.
-One Digitex City coin can currently be bought for approximately $0.0135 or 0.00000057 BTC on major cryptocurrency exchanges.
-Over the last seven days, Digitex City has traded down 33.3% against the dollar.
-Digitex City has a market capitalization of $12.57 million and $2.07 million worth of Digitex City was traded on exchanges in the last day.
+Digitex City (CURRENCY:DGTX) traded up 6.2% against the US dollar during the 1 day period ending at 18:00 PM ET on August 3rd.
+One Digitex City coin can now be purchased for about $0.0135 or 0.00000057 BTC on major exchanges.
+Digitex City has a total market capitalization of $12.57 million and approximately $2.07 million worth of Digitex City was traded on exchanges in the last day.
+Over the last seven days, Digitex City has traded down 33.3% against the US dollar.

 Here is how related cryptocurrencies have performed over the last day: